damianoneill/healthbot/website/versioned_docs/version-2.0.2/glossary.md

 ## Device

 From Healthbot's perspective a Device is something that emits Telemetry using one of four mechanisms; OpenConfig, JTI Native, NETCONF and SNMP.
-Therefore in the context of networking a Device could be a Router, Switch, Bridge, Transponder, ROADM, ILA or any piece of Network Equipment, virtual or physical that emits using one of the aforementioned mechanisms.
+Therefore, in the context of networking a Device could be a Router, Switch, Bridge, Transponder, ROADM, ILA or any piece of Network Equipment, virtual or physical that emits using one of the aforementioned mechanisms.
 Healthbot is not limited to a Networking context, other context such as General Computing, IOT or any other context that generates sensor data could be considered a candidate for Healthbot.

 ## Device Group